jstjyoti/ng-shopping-list/README.md

+# Cook and Shop
+It is an Application in angular to learn concepts of angular
-# Shopping List and Recipe Viewer
+## Shopping List and Recipe Viewer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.